marcolunardi/marcolunardi.github.io/about.md

 permalink: /about/
 ---

-I am very passionate about data, using them to learn from the past and get better results for the future!
+I am very passionate about data, using them to learn from the past and get better results into the future!

 I apply my quantitative skills to financial markets modeling and investment funds managing, to get continuity in performances along with reduced volatility.

 ### More Information